fedorenko22116/clipboard-translator/README.md

   key-translator translate <primary-lang> [ARGS]

 FLAGS:
     -h, --help          Prints help information
-    -n               Do not send the system notification with translated text -V, --version    Prints version information
+    -n, --not-notify    Do not send the system notification with translated text --selected      Translate selected text instead of text from clipboard.
+Requires 'xsel' module on the system to be installed
+    -V, --version       Prints version information

 ARGS:
     <primary-lang>      Target language to translate
     <secondary-lang>    Language used to fallback translation
     <translator>        Translator used.
 Available translators: 'Google'
-    <selected>          Translate selected text instead of text from clipboard.
-Requires 'xsel' module on the system
-                        to be installed
 ```

 Examples: